 o Master's degree or diploma

-o Other What is your annual mean gross household income?
+o Other What is your annual gross household income?

-Make sure to use a currency that is fairly widespread globally to improve comprehensibility and comparability of answer options, e.g. U.S. dollars or EURO.
+Make sure to use a currency that is reccognized globally to improve comprehensibility and comparability of answer options, e.g., U.S. dollars or EURO.

-As money is always a sensitive topic, it is recommended if you are not in desperate need of this data, to make the income question a voluntary one as many people don’t like giving information on their personal finances.
+As money is always a sensitive topic, it is recommended that if you are not in desperate need of this data to make the income question a voluntary one, as many people do not like giving information on their personal finances.

 o Less than €30.000